 Clearly, having some kind of insurance for your rental is imperative.
 But do you really need to buy those expensive add-ons at the service counter?
 Let’s take a look at some reasons you might not need to purchase separate liability insurance for your rental — and some instances where it’s crucial.

 When you rent a vehicle, the person at the rental counter will ask if you want to purchase rental car insurance.
+You can also buy rental car insurance online if you make your booking virtually.
 There usually are four types of insurance available, and you might need all four or none, depending on your circumstances.

 While it seems like you would need this insurance for hire cars, that’s not always the case.
 It depends on your current coverage.

+Whether or not you’ll be covered depends on the specifics of your policy, though.
 Before buying rental coverage insurance, check your auto insurance policy.
-If you have liability coverage, see how much you carry.
+If you have liability coverage that extends to rental cars, see how much you carry.
 Is it enough to pay for property damage and medical costs if you’re in an accident?
 If so, you likely won’t need liability insurance for a rental.
-However, make sure your policy protects you when driving a rental car.

 Your homeowner’s insurance policy can also protect you when you drive a rental car.
 Your policy might cover your belongings even when they aren’t in the home.
 If so, you don’t need personal effects coverage.